rsghotra/JumpTrading/README.md

 #How to run smoke tests supplied in testData/input directory.
 1. Open shell on linux and cd to ../JumpTrading/testData
 2. Execute test-runner.sh.
 Type ./test-runner.sh ;
-NOTE: if you see exe not found error.
+NOTE: if you see executable not found error.
 Then please edit line 12 of test-runner.sh file to point the program to the directory where your  executable have been generated.
 Typically - ../JumpTrading/build directory.
 3. Tests will run and a new directory name output will be created.
 4. Test runner matches each test's output data with pre-existing expected output data in /testData/expected directory.
 5. If both files matches - test is declared passed else test is failed.